HL7/smp-ig/input/pagecontent/specification.md

 {% include uc1-seq.svg %}

-In the initial diagram the capture of the patient medications, including both prescription and non-prescription items is performed and the information is record via a List resource and MedicationStatement resources as needed
+In the initial diagram the capture of the patient medications, including both prescription and non-prescription items is performed and the information is record via a List resource and MedicationStatement resources as needed.

+*See abbreviations above for a description of Health Data Manager*
 <br/>

 #### B: Hospital